CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

 The instructions below have been prepared for and tested on Ubuntu 20.04 LTS, and tested on Debian GNU/Linux 11 (bullseye).
 You might need to do small adjustments for other releases.

+*Note: Sometimes Debian comes without sudo preinstalled.
+If you do not have sudo, you will need to run `apt install -y sudo` as root.
+It is not good enough to only run the commands which require sudo below as root, as sudo is also run during `make`*

 ### Dependencies
 We need LibreOffice core, POCO library and several other libraries and tools to build `CODE`.
 Open a terminal and follow the steps below.